timothy-portez/E-Portfolio-Test/README.md

-# EMC | An E-Porfolio for SoIT Mapua
+# EMC | An E-Porfolio made for SoIT Mapua